 When you sign up, you can discuss what happens at the end of your lease term with your account manager.
 Usually, there are three options: you can end the lease and give back the equipment, return the tools and lease different ones, or buy the equipment.
 If you already know what you want to do, you can sign a specific kind of contract like a $1-buy-out lease, but if not, you can leave your options open.

-Whether you’re just starting out or you’ve been running your small or medium-sized business for many years, you should look into equipment leasing the next time you need to purchase big-ticket items.
+Whether you’re just starting out or you’ve been running your small or medium-sized business for many years, you should look into office equipment leasing companies the next time you need to purchase big-ticket items.
 When you work with a leasing company, you can save your capital, remain more flexible, avoid fundraising, get better pieces of equipment, and budget more easily.
 Contact us at Noreast Capital to find out more about the personalized, low-cost leases we offer.